X

 Mission: Our goal is to help children with their families grow closer to God and in their faith by developing a love for Jesus and the Mass, growing in their prayer life, and sharing this love with others.

-Sacrament Preparation (First Reconciliation and First Eucharist): Our sacrament preparation program is designed to help guide children and their parents as they continue their journey of Christian initiation in the life of Christ and the Church.
+Sacramental preparation for First Reconciliation and First Eucharist typically occurs around the age of 7 or grade two.
+Our sacrament preparation program is designed to help guide children and their parents as they continue their journey of Christian initiation in the life of Christ and the Church.
 We use Dynamic Catholic’s Blessed program, which combines a traditional textbook with engaging video segments for each session.
 It is important that children have some faith formation before receiving these sacraments; if your child is new to the faith or has not had any formation, please contact us so that we can discuss and make sure they are properly prepared.
+If you have an older child who has been baptized but has not received First Reconciliation or First Eucharist, please contact us so we can discuss formation.

 Please click here to register.